‘Sister Wives’ Star Meri Brown May Leave Husband Kody After 33 Years Of Marriage, Kristyn Decker Claims

 So Kody and I went out for my birthday the other night and found this hidden gem in Flagstaff.
 I mean, maybe it was hidden, maybe we're just new to town lol! #BlackBartsSteakhouse and Musical Revue was so fun, and we got to experience the musical talents of students from #NAU Definitely a win!! ???????????? #LivingMyWhy #BecauseICan #LoveWhatIDo #LuLaRoeRetailer #LuLaRoeForLife #FlagstaffFashion #LifeFulfilled

-Although Meri has not officially said she was leaving her clan and these were only Decker’s observations about her behavior, it is true that the last time the reality star posted a photo with her husband to social media was in the above photo posted in January 2019.
+Although Meri has not officially said she was leaving her clan, and these were only Decker’s observations about her behavior, it is true that the last time the reality star posted a photo with her husband to social media was in the above photo posted in January 2019.

 Meri usually posts several photos a week to Instagram and most of her photos are solo shots or photos with different friends.